Tremors and horocycle dynamics on the moduli space of translation surfaces: The space of pairs of tori glued along slits

-Denote by $\mathcal{M}_{g}$ the moduli space of Riemann surfaces of genus $g$ and let $\overline{\mathcal{M}}_{g}$ be its Deligne-Mumford compactification (see \cite[\S 5]{Bainbridge thesis} for a concise introduction). \combaraknew{I added the reference to \cite{Bainbridge thesis} because he discusses the genus 2 case in detail; note the adjective `concise' which is not usually associated with Matt's work.} Passing to a further subsequence (which we will continue to denote by $t_j$ to simplify notation) we have that $\tilde{g}_{t_{j}}q$ converges to a stable curve in $\overline{\mathcal{M}}_{2}$.
+Denote by $\mathcal{M}_{g}$ the moduli space of Riemann surfaces of genus $g$ and let $\overline{\mathcal{M}}_{g}$ be its Deligne-Mumford compactification (see \cite[\S 5]{Bainbridge thesis} for a concise introduction). \combaraknew{I added the reference to \cite{Bainbridge thesis} because he discusses the genus 2 case in detail; note the adjective `concise' which is not usually associated with Matt's work.} Passing to a further subsequence (which we will continue to denote by $t_j$ to simplify notation) we have that $g_{-t_{j}}q$ converges to a stable curve in $\overline{\mathcal{M}}_{2}$.
 This curve projects to some torus in $\mathcal{M}_{1}$ (and not in its boundary $\overline{\mathcal{M}}_{1} \sm \mathcal{M}_{1}$) because the projection of $\mathcal{K}$ to $\mathcal{M}_{1}$ is compact.
-So the limiting stable curve has area 1.
-By \cite[Theorem 1.4]{McM Dio} the limit of $\tilde{g}_{t_{j}}q$ is not connected and so, considering the projection to $\mathcal{M}_{1}$ again, it is two tori with a node between them.
-Thus for all large $j$, the surfaces $M_{\tilde{g}_{t_{j}}q}$ are two copies of a torus $T_j \in \mathcal{K}$ glued along slits whose lengths are going to zero.
-These slits must be the union of two saddle connections that connect the two different singularities of $M_{\tilde{g}_{t_{j}}q}$.
+So the limiting stable curve has area 2.
+By \cite[Theorem 1.4]{McM Dio}, the limit of ${g}_{-t_{j}}q$ is not connected and so, considering the projection to $\mathcal{M}_{1}$ again, it is built from two tori connected at a node.
+Thus for all large $j$, the surfaces

+are built from two copies of a torus $T_j \in \mathcal{K}$ glued along slits whose lengths go to zero.
+These slits must be the union of two saddle connections that connect the two different singularities of $M^{(j)}$.
 Indeed, the slit cannot project to a short curve on $T_j$ and it must be trivial in homology.
-Let $\delta_j$ denote one of the saddle connections that make up this slit, so that the other is $\iota(\delta_j)$.
-We have proven (i).
+Write $M^{(0)} = M_q$, let $ \phi_j: M^{(0)} \to M^{(j)}$ be the affine comparison map corresponding to $g_{-t_j}$, and let $\delta_j \subset M^{(0)}$ denote the pullback under $\phi_j$ of one of the saddle connections that make up this slit, so that the other is $\iota(\delta_j)$.
+Letting $\theta_j$ be the direction of $\delta_j$, we obtain (i).